Sudhindra2006/SR-FLIPFLOP-USING-CASE/README.md

+/*

-/* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Program for flipflops and verify its truth table in quartus using Verilog programming.

+Developed by:Sudhindra.R

+RegisterNumber:24901168

 */